 In this article, I’m going to example the concept of bluetooth record players, why I think they are a great option for those that want to player records with a bit of added convenience, and recommend a handful of bluetooth capable turntables I think are worth considering.

-And, to better help illustrate this, please take a look at the interactive table below which features a variety of bluetooth-ready record players compared against one another based on price, special features and more.
+And, to better help illustrate this, please take a look at the interactive table below which features a variety of bluetooth (and non-bluetooth) record players compared against one another based on price, special features and more.

 |Audio Technica AT-LP60-BT||$||★★★||Fully Automatic & Wireless Bluetooth|